 Roman Chair / Back Extension Bench (Intermediate-Advanced)

 If you have access to a gym, the 45-degree back extension bench changes the game.
 Your hips are supported on the pad, legs locked in, and you hinge forward and extend back against gravity through a much larger range of motion.
-This version loads the erectors significantly more than the floor version.
-It's a staple in most serious strength programs for a reason.
+This version loads the erectors meaningfully more than the floor version.
+It's a staple in serious strength programs for a reason.

 Weighted Back Extension (Advanced)